-Banana Blossoms with Mustard Ginger Seasoning
+Banana Blossoms Stir Fry with Mustard and Ginger

 12 Mar

-Banana blossoms aren’t something I use often in my cooking – the effort of peeling and cutting is a major deterrent.
+Banana blossom (also called banana flower) isn’t something I use often in my cooking – the effort of peeling and cutting is a major deterrent.
 This time I found a pack of pre-peeled banana blossoms at the grocery store and decided to give it a go.
 I am really pleased with how this recipe finally turned out!

-In this dish, banana blossoms are spiced with the strong heat of freshly ground mustard, ginger and green chilies, and cooked in mustard oil – prepare yourself for a riot of flavors!
+In this dish, banana blossoms are spiced with the strong heat of freshly ground mustard, ginger and green chilies, and cooked in mustard oil.
+Prepare yourself for a riot of flavors!

 For how to clean and cut banana blossoms, take a look at the instructions on the ever-reliable Rak’s Kitchen: she suggests dipping the blossoms in buttermilk to lessen blackening.
 I didn’t do that, instead dipped them in salted water.
 But I’m getting ahead of myself…my step-by-step recipe of banana blossoms with mustard ginger seasoning follows.